DIYgod/APlayer/README.md

 <script src="APlayer.js"></script>
 ```

-And this is how the APlayer is initialized:
+### And this is how the APlayer is initialized:

 ```
 var ap = new APlayer({
     element: document.getElementById('player1'),
     narrow: false,
     autoplay: true,
+    showlrc: false,
     music: {
         title: 'Preparation',
         author: 'Hans Zimmer/Richard Harvey',